 The ever-stagnant broadband market is now shaken up.
 Suddenly, you get news of turbo speed upgrade and new plans from service providers every now and then.
 At the same time, it also caught my attention to examine which one really offers the best broadband plan in Malaysia right now.

 It’s never been easier to choose a broadband service than it is now.
 Why?

 1. IPTV should not be in your consideration.

 For info, Unifi still bundles their rebranded PlayTV (formerly HyppTV) together with the broadband services.
 But Maxis Fibre no longer forced-bundle Astro IPTV.
-The basic bundled IPTV package usually provides very poor value, they only bundle it in order to encourage you to upgrade and spend more.
-There are so many options out there now like DimSum, iflix, Netflix, Viu, tonton or even YouTube?
+The basic bundled IPTV package usually provides very poor value, they only bundle it to encourage you to upgrade and spend more.
+There are so many options out there now like DimSum, iflix, Netflix, Viu, Tonton or even YouTube?

 2. Fixed line call should not be in your consideration.

-Personally, I no longer encounter anyone really using the fixed line to make calls nowadays except for the elderly.
+I no longer encounter anyone using the fixed line to make calls nowadays except for the elderly.
 Mobile phones are so common and almost everyone has one now.

 - Price per download speed ratio – How much Ringgit you spend per Mbps of internet speed.
 The lower the better.

 - Quota – In Malaysia, you know everyone’s end goal is to have unlimited internet.
 You know something is wrong when you see a limited quota for home broadband.